HyperGAN/HyperGAN/README.md

 ### Minimum requirements

-1. For 256x256, we recommend a GTX 1080 or better
+1. For 256x256, we recommend a GTX 1080 or better.
 2. For smaller sizes, you can use an older GPU.
-3. For debugging syntax errors, CPU use is fine.
-Otherwise use a GPU.
+3. CPU works slowly, it is useful for server mode.
+4. CPU is _extremely_ discouraged for use in training.
+Use a GPU to train.
+5. We train on nvidia titan Xs: [https://www.nvidia.com/en-us/geforce/products/10series/titan-x-pascal/](https://www.nvidia.com/en-us/geforce/products/10series/titan-x-pascal/)

 ### Install hypergan